 Can I Dispute Items With Certegy?
 Can I See What My File Says?

-While Certegy is not the same as a typical credit reporting agency like TransUnion, Equifax, or Experian, it’s still considered to be in the same category (consumer reporting agency) in the eyes of the law.
+While Certegy is not the same as one of the three main credit reporting agencies like TransUnion, Equifax, or Experian, it’s still considered to be in the same category (consumer reporting agency) in the eyes of the law.
 This is the same reason Certegy is required to act in accordance with the FCRA.
-Because of this fact, consumers are entitled to dispute items from Certegy similar to how one would with a credit reporter.
+Because of this fact, consumers are entitled to dispute items from Certegy similar to how one would with a credit report.

 Because Certegy is a consumer reporting agency, consumers are entitled to a free report from the company.
 Getting a hold of Certegy’s report on you is the only way to truly get to the bottom of why you’ve had checks denied in the past because of them.
 By law, Certegy is required to provide you with a free report of your account once every 12 months.
 You can contact Certegy directly to receive a copy of your report and review the information on it.